zry98/movistar-home-hacks/README.en.md

 Adjust the two variables `color_interval` and `total_time` to your liking, with `total_time = 10` it will be running for 10 seconds, just touch the screen if you need to stop it immediately.

-Run command `crontab -e` and add a cron job as following, which will run the script every hour:
+Run command `chmod +x /usr/bin/screensaver.py` to make it executable, then run command `crontab -e` and add a cron job as following, which will run the script every hour:

 ```crontab
 0 * * * *       export DISPLAY=:0; /usr/bin/screensaver.py